 We keep this privacy notice up to date, so if there are any changes to the way in which your personal information is used this privacy notice will be updated and we will notify you of the changes.

-Under data protection legislation we are only permitted to use your personal information if we have a legal basis for doing so as set out in the data protection legislation.
+Under data protection legislation we are only permitted to use your personal information if we have a legal basis for doing so as set out in the General Data Protection Regulation.
 The legal basis that permits us to use your information depends on the basis that we are using that information for.
 We rely on the following legal bases to use your information you consent us to process:

 - Where we need information to perform the contract we have entered into with you.

 - Where we need to comply with a legal obligation.

 - Where it is necessary for our legitimate interests (to collect data for statistical purposes in policy making or in advocacy) and your interests and fundamental rights do not override those interests.